OSV.dev Security Analyzer MCP server

 make install

-After installation, the mcp-osv command will be available on your PATH and will use the stdin/stdout method for communication.
+The mcp-osv command will be installed on PATH and use the stdin/stdout method.

 {